 Symptoms of postpartum depression do not significantly differ from the symptoms of regular depression.
 The main difference is their trigger and, in the case of the postpartum one, a wider range of symptoms.
 As a mother suffering from postpartum depression you tend to hate your child or on the contrary, protect them too much.
 You can even feel a strong urge to hurt them.

-Although the symptoms of depression very depending on individual person, the main symptoms such as feelings of uselessness and reluctance to life are, in my opinion, a pivotal pillar of any depression.
+Although the symptoms of depression vary depending on the individual person, the main symptoms such as feelings of uselessness and reluctance to life are, in my opinion, a pivotal pillar of any depression.

 Depression does not allow you to live your life and does everything to drag you down to the bottom.
 And it does it systematically and on a long-term basis.
 It’s the darkest place in the world you can get to.
 But most importantly, it is a disease that can be extremely dangerous for you and your children.
 You have no power over it and you cannot control it at all.
 The more you try, the more it pulls you down.